-Del Monte and Wild Tree argue that the most comparable proceeding is the San Bruno OII, which was fully investigated and litigated and resulted in the Commission imposing penalties in the form of fines totaling \$300 million, penalties of \$850 million for infrastructure improvements, a \$400 million bill credit, and \$50 million in other remedies for a mix of penalties totaling \$1.6 billion.
+Del Monte and Wild Tree argue that the most comparable proceeding is the San Bruno OII, which was fully investigated and litigated and resulted in the Commission imposing penalties in the form of fines totaling \$300 million, penalties of \$850 million for infrastructure improvements, a \$400 million bill credit, and \$50 million in other remedies for a mix of penalties totaling \$1.6 billion.53

-The Settling Parties argue that there are significant differences between the record in this proceeding and the San Bruno proceedings, including: (1) the fact that San Bruno involved three separate fully litigated investigations, and (2) PG&E's financial resources are far more constrained today than they were at the time of the San Bruno explosion.
+The Settling Parties argue that there are significant differences between the record in this proceeding and the San Bruno proceedings,54 including: (1) the fact that San Bruno involved three separate fully litigated investigations, and (2) PG&E's financial resources are far more constrained today than they were at the time of the San Bruno explosion.55

 Although San Bruno involved fully litigated investigations, such precedent may still be useful for assessing the potential range of outcomes that could result if this proceeding was fully adjudicated.
 However, there are factual differences between this proceeding and the San Bruno proceedings.
-The scope and severity of the physical and economic harm at issue in this proceeding are on a scale much greater than the physical and economic harm at issue in the San Bruno
+The scope and severity of the physical and economic harm at issue in this proceeding are on a scale much greater than the physical and economic harm at issue in the San Bruno proceedings, which would weigh in favor of higher penalties.
+On the other hand, PG&E's financial condition is much different than during the San Bruno proceedings, which must be considered.

-&lt;sup>53 Del Monte/Wild Tree Comments at 27.
+53 Del Monte/Wild Tree Comments at 27.